Aquifers, Lakes, Streams, Rivers, and Reservoirs

 In our region, protecting water that flows across interstate boundaries presents a particular challenge.

-Our Groundwater and Source Water Protection Workgroup brings together state and federal officials concerned with water protection, including tracking potential sources of contamination, regulation of wells, and rural water systems.
+Our Source Water Protection Workgroup brings together state and federal officials concerned with water protection, including tracking potential sources of contamination, regulation of wells, and rural water systems.

 Another workgroup deals with contaminants of emerging concern, whose scope and effects are not yet well understood.